rajatbhagat/interview-challenge/README.md

 Word - count

-and then write it back into a .json file with the filed names preserved/copied from the orginal input file.
+and then write it back into a .json file with the field names preserved/copied from the orginal input file.